RandomRunt/Sea-Turtle-Image-Segmentation/README.md

 # Sea Turtle Image Segmentation
 This project entails a comparison of image segmentation models for the purpose of detecting sea turtles and segmenting sea turtle anatomy using SeaTurtleID2022 Data Set (https://www.kaggle.com/datasets/wildlifedatasets/seaturtleid2022).
-The comparison was between the following image segmentation models: Fully Convolutional Network (FCN), Deeplabv3+, PP-LiteSeg, Mask R-CNN, and U-Net.
+The comparison was of the performance differences between the following image segmentation models: Fully Convolutional Network (FCN), Deeplabv3+, PP-LiteSeg, Mask R-CNN, and U-Net.

 Formal pdf report is in the root directory.